typelevel/mouse/README.md

 Mouse is a small companion to the [Cats](https://github.com/typelevel/cats) functional programming library for Scala.
 It includes convenient syntax (aka extension methods) found in [scalaz](https://github.com/scalaz/scalaz) that are considered out of scope for Cats proper.

-The library arose from this [Cats issue](https://github.com/typelevel/cats/issues/791) and the longer-term aspiration is that it join the [Typelevel "stack"](http://typelevel.org/projects/).
+The library arose from this [Cats issue](https://github.com/typelevel/cats/issues/791) and is a [Typelevel incubator](http://typelevel.org/projects/).

 Mouse is published Scala 2.10.x and 2.11.x.
 For Scala.jvm:

-`"com.github.benhutchison" %% "mouse" % "0.3"`
+`"com.github.benhutchison" %% "mouse" % "0.4"`

 For scala.js:

-`"com.github.benhutchison" %%% "mouse" % "0.3"`
+`"com.github.benhutchison" %%% "mouse" % "0.4"`

 [![Build Status](https://travis-ci.org/benhutchison/mouse.svg?branch=master)](https://travis-ci.org/benhutchison/mouse)